tadaii/ferencfarkas.org/README.md

  - Provide as many detailed informations and material as possible about Ferenc Farkas to the public.
  - Help people know and listen to Farkas's music.
- - Connect with other people to promote Farkas's work as much as possible.
+ - Connect with other people to promote Farkas's work and make his music played over the world.

 ### History